openapi-ts/openapi-typescript/docs/src/content/docs/openapi-fetch/api.md

 ### bodySerializer

-Similar to [querySerializer](#querySerializer), bodySerializer works for requestBody.
+Similar to [querySerializer](#querySerializer), bodySerializer allows you to customize how the requestBody is serialized if you don’t want the default <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify" target="_blank">JSON.stringify()</a> behavior.
 You probably only need this when using `multipart/form-data`:

 ```ts
 const { data, error } = await PUT("/submit", {